Clinical Trials in Breast Cancer

 Research in a Nutshell

-He will step down as the clinical director of the Edinburgh University Cancer Centre and CRUK Cancer Centre in order to take on the role of chair of the Breast International Group, a Brussels-based umbrella group of over 60 worldiwde academic/no-for-profit breast cancer trials’ groups, and to be vice chair of the steering group of the Oxford-based Early Breast Cancer Clinical Trialists’ Group.
-He will remain as the lead for the Edinburgh Experimental Cancer medicine centre
+Internationally he is the chair of the Breast International Group, a Brussels-based umbrella group of 57 worldwide academic/not-for-profit breast cancer trials’ groups, and the vice chair of the steering group of the Oxford-based Early Breast Cancer Clinical Trialists’ Group.

 Principal Investigator, Professor of Medical Oncology